-Comprehensive Program Budget Plan & Overall Resources Plan Worksheets (Attachment IV): In addition, to illustrate comprehensive plans for resource use and expenditures in the ECHS program for the full five-year grant period (January 1, 2018 - August 31, 2022), applicants must submit the Comprehensive Program Budget Plan and Overall Resource Plan Worksheets (Attachment IV).
+Comprehensive Program Budget Plan & Overall Resources Plan Worksheets (Attachment IV): In addition, to illustrate comprehensive plans for resource use and expenditures in the ECHS program for the full five-year grant period (March 15, 2018 - August 31, 2022), applicants must submit the Comprehensive Program Budget Plan and Overall Resource Plan Worksheets (Attachment IV).
 In addition to the amount of funding requested from the ECHS grant program, the Comprehensive Program Budget Plan & Overall Resource Plan Worksheets will detail applicant partners' local contributions of resources (both financial and in-kind) to the program for five years, beginning with the first project period.
-Continued funding past project period one (January 1, 2018 through August 31, 2018) is contingent on satisfactory reporting.
+Continued funding past project period one (March 15, 2018 through August 31, 2018) is contingent on satisfactory reporting.

 The FS-10 and the Comprehensive Program Budget Plan & Overall Resource Plan Worksheets will be reviewed (and scored) in conjunction in order to demonstrate the program's long-term fiscal sustainability.
+These plans should take special care to address financial issues arising from the partnership structure, such as transportation and tuition.
 The Comprehensive Program Budget Plan & Overall Resource Plan Worksheets are provided as Attachment IV.

 Budget Narrative: The Budget Narrative should include sufficient detail to allow reviewers to understand what the funds will be used for and the relationship between the proposed expenditures and project activities and goals.
 It should explain why the proposed expenditures are appropriate, reasonable, and necessary to support the project activities and goals.
 It should also include a description of how the expenditures and activities are supplemental to and do not supplant or duplicate services currently provided.
-The Budget Narrative of an existing ECHS partnership should take special care to address issues of supplanting and duplicative services.
-The Budget Narrative should also demonstrate how the lead applicant/fiscal agent will provide no less than 50% of the direct program services.
+The Budget Narrative should take special care to address financial issues arising from the partnership structure, such as transportation and tuition.
+The Budget Narrative should also demonstrate how the lead applicant/fiscal agent will provide no less than 15% of the direct program services.
 In addition, the narrative should clearly identify any subcontracting, ensuring that subcontracting is limited to twenty-five percent (25%) of the total annual budget.
 Subcontracting is defined as non-employee direct personal services and related incidental expenses, including travel; it does not include service contracts between members of the partnership.
 Note, however, the subcontracting limit does apply to business entity and CBO collaborators.
 This limit applies to subcontracting carried out by the lead applicant and members of the partnership.
 It is the responsibility of the lead applicant/fiscal agent to ensure that the aggregate total subcontracting carried out by the lead applicant/fiscal agent and the partners does not exceed the 25% subcontracting limit.